SciBorgs/SciGuides/projects/DifferentialDrive.md

     rightLeader.set(rightSpeed);
   }
 ```
-Do keep in mind that the values returned by the controller are going to be between -1 and 1.
-Any negative value allows us to go in the opposite direction.
 #### Controlling the drivetrain

 Start off by making a CommandXboxController for driving.
 This will require a port value which we also store in ports.